cferdinandi/reef-js/content/advanced/multiple-signals.md

 component('#app', template);
 ```

-If your signals use custom event names, pass them in as an array of signals names with the `options.signals` property.
+If your signals use custom namespaces, pass them in as an array of signals names with the `options.signals` property.

 ```js
 // Create multiple named signals